She is Exodus Refugee’s community engagement coordinator, helping refugees smoothly transition into a new life in Indy.

-It is hard to list only one, so I am going to list my top five places: Duos Kitchen for lunch, Abyssinia for Ethiopian cuisine, Chapati for Pakistani/Indian cuisine, Siam Square for Thai cuisine, and Vida for something upscale.
+It is hard to list only one, so I am going to list my top four places: Abyssinia for Ethiopian cuisine, Chapati for Pakistani/Indian cuisine, Siam Square for Thai cuisine, and Vida for something upscale.

 I love Calvin Fletcher’s Coffee Company where I can get a freshly brewed cup of coffee and something sweet from Circle City Sweets or Tea’s Me Cafe for a delicious cup of tea.
 As for a nightlife spot, The Jazz Kitchen with my friends is my favorite.

 It would be a sunny Saturday.
-I would have brunch with friends at Lincoln Square Pancake House, then we would go for a walk on Mass Ave and take a lot of photos and selfies, stop by Silver in the City, Global Gifts, and Indy Reads, and then eat ice cream at Lick Ice Cream.
+I would have brunch with friends at Lincoln Square Pancake House, then we would go for a walk on Mass Ave and take a lot of photos and selfies, stop by Silver in the City, and Global Gifts, and then eat ice cream at Lick Ice Cream.
 Then, we would go have dinner at Bazbeaux.

 I would definitely take them to Newfields for both the art museum and outdoor experience.
 We would also go to Monument Circle and then walk on the Canal.
 I would also show them the Reggie Miller mural on Mass Ave, because who doesn’t love Reggie Miller?
 And we would enjoy a meal at The Eagle, Bru Burger, or Vida.